coconut147/piMac/piMac_Systemcontroller/button.md

 - debounce button press
 - setup hardware

-The button driver assumes a switch that connects GND to an interrupt capable GPIO of the ARDUINO.
+The button driver assumes a switch that connects GND to an interrupt capable GPIO of the ARDUINO when pressed.
 The internal pull up resistor of the arduino will be used, so no external resistor is needed.

 ## Dependencies